Mod-Bucket/EasterFest/README.txt

 - Some villager costumes
 - fishing rod
 - Cookbook and a few more recipes.
+- wedding stuff for Leoporids.

 ==========

+Version 1.5.08
+	* Leoporid Race now has properly patched rings, hair, and dresses for the wedding mod.
+	* Made leoporid ears longer and more varied.

 Version 1.5.07
 	* Fixed dock for Egg Shelf.